subh007/atrium-docs-temp/Release16A/ONOS-Router-16A/Installation-Guide-ONOS-Based-Router-16A.md

 ### Router Installation

-Check out the rest of the installation guide for [configuring and running ONOS](https://github.com/onfsdn/atrium-docs/wiki/Configuring-ONOS-Router-16A) and then either using a [NoviFlow or Accton hardware switch](https://github.com/onfsdn/atrium-docs/wiki/Hardware-Install-ONOS-Router-16A) as the router dataplane, or using [a software switch to emulate  hardware](https://github.com/onfsdn/atrium-docs/wiki/Software-Install-ONOS-Router-16A).
+Check out the rest of the installation guide for [configuring and running ONOS for the router](https://github.com/onfsdn/atrium-docs/wiki/Configuring-ONOS-Router-16A) and then either using a [NoviFlow or Accton hardware switch](https://github.com/onfsdn/atrium-docs/wiki/Hardware-Install-ONOS-Router-16A) as the router dataplane, or using [a software switch to emulate  hardware](https://github.com/onfsdn/atrium-docs/wiki/Software-Install-ONOS-Router-16A).